searchisko/elasticsearch-river-remote/README.md

 Space key is passed to the "List documents" operation so remote system can return documents for given space.

 This operation is optional, `remote/spacesIndexed` configuration parameter can be used to define fixed set of space keys if you do not want to read them dynamically.
-If your remote system do not support Space concept you can define `remote/spacesIndexed` with one value only representing all documents.
+If your remote system do not support Space concept, you can define `remote/spacesIndexed` with one value only representing all documents.

 ####List Documents
 This operation is used by indexer to obtain documents from remote system and store them into search index.